How to apply

 East Park Terrace

-Prospective applicants are invited to make contact with the relevant Faculty Director of Postgraduate Research Students to discuss their proposed application in more detail.
-Their contact details are listed below:
+Prospective applicants are invited to make contact with the relevant Research and Innovation Hub coordinator to discuss their proposed application in more detail.

-Once all your documents are received in Academic Services, they will be forwarded to the appropriate Faculty Scrutiny Panel who will assess your application based on the following:
+Once all your documents are received in the Research and Innovation Office, they will be forwarded to the appropriate Scrutiny Panel who will assess your application based on the following: